 Yes, we know it’s not open yet, but that’s not going to stop us getting excited!

-Saltdean Lido was designed by renowned architect Richard Jones and opened to the public in 1938.
+Designed by renowned architect Richard Jones and opened to the public in 1938.
 The innovative art deco building has a pool which can accommodate 500 swimmers and a tea terrace, sun deck and cafe which lie on top of the flat roof.
 Described as looking like a ‘stately ocean liner’ due to its impressive curved shape, Building magazine called it ‘one of the really first-class designs of its type in the country’.
-It is also the only lido to have ever been featured in the Design Museum.
-After falling into disuse for many years, the glamorous building still stands and was awarded Grade II listing in 2011.
+Also, the only lido to ever feature in the Design Museum.
+Despite falling into disuse for many years, the glamorous building still stands, earning a Grade II listing in 2011.

 So: historic, unique, and within cycling distance of Brighton – ‘why is it not in use?’
 I hear you cry!
-Lots of fellow Brighton residents felt the same and the Saltdean Lido Community Interest Company was set up in 2013, securing funding to reopen the pool.
+Many fellow Brighton residents feel the same!
+The Saltdean Lido Community Interest Company was set up in 2013, securing funding to reopen the pool.
 If everything goes to plan, the lido should be ready for a summer of open air swimming in 2016!

-There are plenty of kid-friendly places for water babies who want to have outdoor fun in the sun, but aren’t yet confident enough to swim in the sea.
+There are plenty of kid-friendly places for any Amphibious bambinos who want to have outdoor fun in the sun, but aren’t yet confident enough to swim in the sea.
 Here are some of the best paddling spots for kids and families:

 Wander along the seafront on a sunny day up to Hove Lagoon: perfect for soon-to-be strong swimmers.
-There is a large paddling pool for cooling off on a hot day, picnic tables, a grassy lawn, and a beach side cafe serving snacks.
+There is a large paddling pool for cooling off, picnic tables, grassy lawn, and a beach side cafe serving snacks.
 There is also a large water sports centre for bigger kids and adults who can try windsurfing, wakeboarding and sailing.

 This large paddling pool, set back from the main beach, is perfect for families.
-There’s plenty of room to lounge around the pool, so you can have a picnic or grab an ice cream from the cafe.
-There are also large sandpits for those that want to show off their sandcastle building skills – no need to let the pebbles of Brighton beach get in your way!
+There’s plenty of room to lounge around the pool.
+Why not have a picnic or grab an ice cream from the café?
+There are also large sandpits for those that want to show off their sandcastle building skills.
+No need to let the pebbles of Brighton beach get in your way!

-While The Triangle may not have the historic charm of some other local lidos, it more than makes up for it in fun facilities.
-As well as a heated outdoor pool for summer swims, it has water slides, indoor and outdoor rapids, a waterfall, Jacuzzi and a shallow area for toddlers to splash in.
-Once you’ve worked up an appetite, head to the cafe.
+While The Triangle may not have the historic charm of the local lidos, it’s the perfect pool for kids.
+In addition to a heated outdoor pool, it has water slides, indoor and outdoor rapids, a waterfall, Jacuzzi and a shallow area for toddlers to splash in.
+Once you’ve worked up an appetite, head to the café.
 This is the place to be if you want an action-packed aquatic adventure!

 For the adventurous types, outdoor swimming doesn’t have to be confined to a pool.
 Wild swimming gives you the chance to explore amazing scenery, immerse yourself in nature, and beat the crowds.
 If you are new to wild swimming, don’t forget to do your research – temperatures will be much lower than a pool, so remember you won’t be able to swim as far as usual.
 Stay close to shore, start off with a short dip and make sure you bring someone with you.
 Here are some of the most scenic spots for wild swimming in Sussex:

-The River Ouse flows through the Sussex Downs and is surrounded by stunning countryside.
+The River Ouse flows through the Sussex Downs, surrounded by stunning countryside.
 Head to Barcombe Mills, where there is a beautiful stretch of river, perfect for a dip.
-Bring a picnic, and sun yourself on the river bank, explore the local nature reserve, or head to The Anchor Inn, a rural riverside pub which dates back to 1790!
+Bring a picnic, relax on the river bank.
+Explore the local nature reserve, or head to The Anchor Inn, a rural riverside pub which dates back to 1790!

-Cuckmere Meanders are set in the Seven Sisters Country Park, just down from the sea and at the foot of the chalky Seven Sisters cliffs which you can follow all the way to Eastbourne.
-The wide, shallow lakes are warm(ish) and are cut off from the main Cuckmere stream, making them non tidal and safe for swimming in certain places.
-The Seven Sisters are one of the natural wonders of Sussex, relax on the beach post-swim and enjoy the scenery, or clamber upwards and enjoy a Cliffside picnic as you watch the world go by.
+Cuckmere Meanders flow through the Seven Sisters Country Park, funnelling into the sea.
+It runs across from the foot of the chalky Seven Sisters cliffs which you can follow all the way to Eastbourne.
+The wide, shallow lakes are warm(ish) and cut off from the main Cuckmere stream.
+Being non-tidal it’s safe for swimming in certain places.
+The Seven Sisters are one of the natural wonders of Sussex!
+Relax on the beach post-swim and enjoy the scenery.
+Or, clamber upwards and enjoy a awe-inspiring view with a Cliffside picnic.
 Coastal bus routes from Brighton drop you off right by the Meanders.

-The Eastern Bank of the River Rother, 200 yards from Cowdray Castle in Midhurst, is a popular spot for wild swimming.
-Despite lots of swimmers in-the-know coming to this spot on a sunny day, it is still relatively secluded and a perfect place to escape the hustle and bustle of a busy beach on a sunny day.
-Take a picnic and dry off on the grassy bank, or check out Cowdray Castle and head to a nearby cafe for coffee and cake.
+The Eastern Bank of the River Rother, 200 yards from Cowdray Castle , is a popular spot for wild swimming.
+Despite many swimmers in-the-know coming to this spot on sunny days, it is still relatively secluded, making it the perfect alternative to the hustle and bustle of a busy beach on a sunny day.
+Take a picnic and dry off on the grassy bank, or check out Cowdray Castle and head to a nearby café for coffee and cake.